 Tuscan Interior Design Ideas, Style And Pictures (10)

+Tuscan style accessories evoke the impression and look of artisan’s handwork, which includes glazed pottery, wrought iron, metalwork, and natural stone.
 The Tuscan style is not cluttered.
-When choosing accents, you want to go with strong lines and subtle flourishes, in just great enough numbers to radiate warmth and comfort to the room.
+When choosing accents, you want to go with strong lines and subtle flourishes in just great enough numbers to radiate warmth and comfort to the room.
+Hand-carved woodwork and vintage furniture like benches and tables often add to this aesthetic.

-Natural light in Tuscan interiors
+Natural Light in Tuscan Interiors

 Tuscan Interior Design Ideas, Style And Pictures (4)

-For this, you want to keep your window treatments clean, and restrained, so you can keep the natural illumination.
-Now if the windows for your home to pull off this look are not possible, another option to go with is to fake it, with soft glowing lamplight instead.
+When you close your eyes and picture an Italian farmhouse, one of the first things you envision is sunlight streaming in through wood-shuttered windows.
+For this, you want to keep your window treatments clean and restrained, so you can maintain the natural illumination.
+If the windows in your home cannot pull off this look, another option is to fake it with soft glowing lamplight instead.
+Light plays a critical role in Tuscan decorating ideas.

 Exposed Beams